Pinpoint Travel Health

 Earthquakes and tsunamis

 Japan is in a major earthquake zone.
-Familiarise yourself with safety procedures in the event of an earthquake or tsunami.
-Take note of instructions in hotel rooms, at train stations and on your local prefectural website.
+Take note of instructions in hotel rooms and at train stations.
+Check the safety procedures on your local prefectural website.

 See earthquake safety tips from the Japan National Tourism Agency.